10 Things Boards Do Right (Without Even Realizing It)

 1. Safety net

 The confident trapeze artist doesn’t really see the point of the expensive safety net.
 Few people appreciate safety nets — or boards — when things are going fine.
-But when a nonprofit’s staff leadership falls off the tightrope, nonprofit boards step up, govern, fix things, and hire a new, better executive.
+But when a nonprofit’s staff leadership falls off the tightrope, nonprofit boards step up, govern, fix things, and hire a new executive.

 Think of a nonprofit scandal such as the executive of a halfway house molesting residents, or the executive of a disaster relief nonprofit embezzling money.
 In virtually all of these cases, the board — whether previously asleep or lied to — stepped in and saved things.